kendallvision/lit-demo/README.md

 ### 'npm run build'

-Invokes WebPack and TypeScript to compile build the application.
+Invokes WebPack and TypeScript to compile and bundle the application.
 Output is to the DIST directory.

 ### 'npm start'